 Unifying Concepts and Processes: Grades K-12

-Evidence, models, and explanation Constancy, change, and measurement
+Evidence, models, and explanation

+Constancy, change, and measurement

 Content Standards: Grades 5-8

-Content Standard A: Science as Inquiry Content Standard B: Physical Science, properties and changes of properties in matter, transfer of energy
+Content Standard A: Science as Inquiry

+Content Standard B: Physical Science, properties and changes of properties in matter, transfer of energy

 Content Standards: Grades 9-12

 Content Standard A: Science as Inquiry

-Content Standard A: Science as Inquiry

 Content Standard B: Physical Science, structure of atoms, structure and properties of matter, chemical reactions, interactions of energy and matter

-Answers to Worksheet Questions
+Answers to Worksheet Questions Data Table

-Data Table

-Physical Properties of Metals - Observations Lithium Dark gray-black solid.
-The surface has a slight bluish sheen and a "tacky" tex- ture, like hard rubber.
+Physical Properties of Metals-Observations Lithium Dark gray-black solid.
+The surface has a slight bluish sheen and a "tacky" texture like hard rubber.
 Can be cut with a knife.
-Magnesium Silvery gray, shiny, hard metal "ribbon."
-The metal can be easily bent and cut with scissors.
-Light weight.
 Sodium Soft, silver-white, shiny metallic solid.
 Can be cut with a knife.
-Calcium Shiny, dark silver-gray metal pieces; hard-not easily cut.
-Rough texture.
-Reactions of I Reactions of Metals with Water - Observations Lithium Lithium floats on water-reacts slowly at first, then more vigorously.
-"Sizzles" and bounces on water.
-Bubbles of gas, smoky fumes observed as metal turns white around edges and then "disap- pears" after about 5 minutes.
-Magnesium Magnesium does not react with water at room temperature.
-Sodium Sodium floats on the water-immedi- ately begins to "sizzle" and hiss.
+Reactions of Metals with Water-Observations Lithium Lithium floats on water-reacts slowly at first, then more vigorously.
+"Sizzles" and bounces on the water.
+Bubbles of gas, smoky fumes observed as metal turns white around edges and then "disappears" after about 5 minutes.
+Sodium Sodium floats on the water-immediately begins to "sizzle" and hiss.
 Bubbles of gas, heat released.
 Sodium melts and "bounces" around.
 Sparks as gas or metal ignites.
-The reaction is very fast- metal disappears within 30 seconds.
+The reaction is very fast-metal disappears within 30 seconds.
 Final solution is slightly cloudy.
-Calcium Metal sinks, then mixture slowly begins to bubble, sizzle and fume.
-Metal turns white and melts and water becomes very cloudy.